sizeofvoid/libopeninput/doc/user/trackpoints.rst

 	preferences.
 The multiplier normalizes the input data into a range that can then be configured with the speed setting.

-To adjust the local multiplier, first :ref:`building_libinput` "build libinput from git master".
+To adjust the local multiplier, first
+:ref:`build libinput from git master <building_libinput>`.
 It is not required to install libinput from git.
 The below assumes that all :ref:`building_dependencies` are already installed.